ANOTHER LOOK AT GRINDING VS. HARD TURNING: PCBN HARD TURNING FINISHES STRONG

 Hard turning has clearly gained momentum over conventional finishing methods and become recognized as a step up in both productivity and cost-effectiveness.
-For shops that embrace PCBN hard turning technology, here are the reasons why their economic benefits continue to add up.
+The economic benefits continue to add up for shops that embrace PCBN hard turning technology.

 Hard turning with tools made from polycrystalline cubic boron nitride (PCBN) is more productive, cost-effective and can produce better results than grinding for finishing hardened (45 to 64 HRc) steel parts.
 This statement isn’t lost on job shops and contract manufacturers.